Tending the Rivers

 Expressions of our grief open the channel for emotional alchemy to occur and for us to make contact with the fierce expressions of love, passion and the deep truth, that live inside of our bones and blood.

-The more we normalize our expressions and experience of grief, the more connected we become to the greater webs of our shared humanity and the potency and resilience of our shared lifeforce.
+The more we normalize our expressions and our shared experience of grief, the more connected we become to the greater webs of our shared humanity, and the potency and resilience of our shared life-force.

 “Grief is subversive, undermining the quiet agreement to behave and be in control of our emotions.
 It is an act of protest that declares our refusal to live numb and small.
 There is something feral about grief, something essentially outside the ordained and sanctioned behaviors of our culture.
 Because of that, grief is necessary to the vitality of the soul.
 Contrary to our fears, grief is suffused with life-force.
 It is not a state of deadness or emotional flatness.”